Author: Stu Pendous

 Stu Pendous is our sports correspondent who lives for chaos, hot dogs, and overtime.
 Equal parts commentator and crazed fan, he yells opinions louder than the crowd and considers tailgating a sacred journalistic responsibility.

-Cooperstown, NY – President Donald Trump is claiming full credit for Pete Rose’s posthumous reinstatement to Major League Baseball, calling it “one of the greatest comebacks of all time — possibly even better than Jesus.”
+Cooperstown, NY – President Donald Trump is claiming full credit for Pete Rose’s reinstatement to Major League Baseball, calling it “one of the greatest comebacks of all time — possibly even better than Jesus.”
 Speaking from a minor league stadium that briefly renamed itself “Trump Field” for the day, the President told reporters, “People don’t know this, but Pete Rose called me constantly.
 Constantly.
 He said, ‘Mr. Trump, how do I get more hits?’
 I told him, ‘Hit the ball, Pete.’
 Nobody knew that before me.”
-According to Trump, he was “a key part” of Rose’s legendary career and…
+According to Trump, he was “a key part” of Rose’s legendary career and should…

 Read More